Jacob-Lynch/heroku-buildpack-multii/README.md

 What's different?
 -----------------

-The original heroku-buildpack-multi is designed to build from a set of cooperative buildpacks, then finish with a terminal buildpack that completes the installation in /app.
-This buildpack attempts to make apparent terminal buildpacks cooperate, for example to combine ...
+Frankly not much is different.
+I thought there would be more, but as I learned how the directories (build, cache, env) are set up, this has gradually converged with the original heroku-buildpack-multi.

-* Each buildpack gets its own BUILD_DIR and CACHE_DIR.
+Here are the remaining primary differences:

-* Buildpacks that install to APP_DIR are merged.
+* Each buildpack gets its own CACHE_DIR.
-* Doesn't throw away compile-time error messages from git, tar, etc.
+* Error messages from git etc. are displayed rather than stifled.
 * Doesn't work with tarballs yet, only git repos.